 - Feverfew is a well-known traditional remedy for headaches.
 This herb has been used for generations to help ease recurring headaches and migraines, which is why many herbalists consider it one of the most reliable natural pain-relieving plants to keep around.

+To make sure you always have access to herbs like these, we recommend keeping a medicinal seed kit in your stockpile.
 In a crisis, these seeds can also become valuable bartering items.
 At the same time, they give you the ability to grow your own herbs and turn them into simple tinctures, teas, and ointments that make daily life much easier.

 You can find all of these seeds inside Dr. Nicole Apelian’s Herbal Medicinal Seed Kit, along with many recipes that show you exactly how to turn them into useful remedies. 👉 Show me the kit!